jonathantsang/jonathantsang.github.io2/blog/general/17/general17.md

 finished: true
 ---

 **Note**: I released this on Dec 13th and I didn't realize Taylor Swift and Kid Cudi dropped records in the last ~3 weeks of 2020 (Both on Dec 11th).
-I will amend the list once I give them a listen.
+I have since amended the list giving both a listen.

 This is a short post on what I found were the best albums this year.
 This year had some standouts in a few genres.
 After writing this list and reflecting, I realized there is a lot of electronic-based albums (2 of top 5).
 I didn't plan it out this way but there weren't any compelling rap albums (which is my main genre) released recently.
 I wasn't able to listen to every album release this year but I listened to a fair amount.